 Her response is that "the blues has begun to twist and turn again, with a raft of new artists embracing and emboldening the form.
 Where the blues of the White Stripes was sparse and pared-back, the latest take seems fuller, more elaborate".
 As examples she cites Benjamin Booker, Alabama Shakes, Rag'N'Bone Man's "melding of hip-hop and blues", and "the twisted desert blues of DD Dumbo".

-Which raises another question.
+Which raises another point.
 Just because something is new doesn't necessarily mean it's good.
 No harm to Benjamin Booker, but I'm not convinced he's a breakthrough blues performer.
 The opening track on his album, 'Violent Shiver', sounds like nothing so much as Stiff Little Fingers.
-This may account for the enthusiasm of his label boss Geoff Travis, of Rough Trade, but doesn't necessarily make it original, and if it's any good it's not really much to do with a blues influence.
-Have a listen to Tim Timebomb doing 'Sixteen Tons' or 'St James Infirmary' , and you'll hear a good example of punk inflected blues.
+This may account for the enthusiasm of his label boss Geoff Travis, of Rough Trade, but doesn't necessarily make it original, and I'm not convinced it betrays much of a blues influence.
+Have a listen to Tim Timebomb doing 'Sixteen Tons' or 'St James Infirmary', on the other hand , and you'll hear a good example of punk inflected blues.
 Those are covers, rather than original?
-Okay, so try out the 2009 album The Disco Outlaw by Jack-O and the Tennessee Tearjerkers (aka Jack Yarber) which strikes me as a much more satisfying example of 'new wave blues'.
+Okay, so try out the 2009 album The Disco Outlaw by Jack-O and the Tennessee Tearjerkers (aka Memphis maverick Jack Yarber, aka Jack Oblivian of The Oblivians) which strikes me as a much more satisfying example of 'new wave blues').

 Thumbs up to Laura Barton for giving some airtime to contemporary blues.
 But let's not try to insist that because something is new - if indeed it is new - it must be good, because it ain't necessarily so.
 The blues will progress anyway, it always does.
 And by the same token, let's not overlook something great simply because it isn't out of left field.